 On the bright side, if there are any issues, they are easy to fix once your designer knows what’s expected.

 3. You Failed to Provide an Active Demo Account

-If your app requires login credentials to access you’ll need to provide a demo account for the app store reviewer to use.
+If your app requires login credentials, you’ll need to provide a demo account for the app store reviewer to use.
 There’s a place to share these when you submit your app.
 Don’t think you can hide behind a login screen.

-For example, if your app requires location services you must explain to the user why your app needs access to their location.
-In the past it was enough to just show the standard location permissions pop-up.
-Now you may be asked to provide a more detailed explanation such as the one in this screenshot.
+Also important – if your app requires location services you must explain to the user why your app needs access to their location.
+In the past it was enough to just ask for permission to access the user’s location.
+Now you are expected to provide a more detailed explanation such as the one in this screenshot.